sqlsylvia/GDI-SQL/InstagramDB/README.md

-4.
-  Our investors want to know how many times does the average user post.
+4. Our investors want to know how many times does the average user post.
   - Use the following calculation for "average user posts"
   ```
             [total number of photos] / [total number of users]
   ```
   - CALCULATE AVG NUMBER OF PHOTOS PER USER
+  - Calculate the average number of photos per user